 I knew that the files were similar to a Cricut’s files (they both cut SVG digital files) and that there was a lot of crossover between Cricut and Glowforge crafters.
 But the Glowforge could do things my Cricut can’t (and vice versa!) and I wanted to expand the types of crafts I was making while staying in the “cutting machine” category I love.

 When we moved to Washington in 2020, I knew I would finally be able to get one.
 I went from working in a tiny bedroom space to having a larger studio—which meant that I now have the space for a Glowforge.
-So I ordered one and I’ve spent year and a half getting to know my machine!
+So I ordered one and I’ve spent more than three years getting to know my machine!
 I may not be a total Glowforge expert, but I have enough projects under my belt to feel comfortable sharing how to use the machine with you!

 I’m going to start sharing Glowforge crafts (don’t worry Cricut fans, I’ll still be writing Cricut tutorials!), but wanted to write a Glowforge basics post so that I could reference its capabilities in these upcoming tutorial posts.
 If you’re curious about this laser cutting machine, this post is for you!

 What is a Glowforge?